Tibialis Posterior Rupture: FDL Transfer

 - median length of time to self-rated maximal medical improvement was 10 months;

-- Treatment of stage II posterior tibial tendon dysfunction with flexor hallucis longus transfer and medial displacement calcaneal osteotomy.
+- Treatment of stage II PTT dysfunction with flexor hallucis longus transfer and medial displacement calcaneal osteotomy.

 Medial arch strain after medial displacement calcaneal osteotomy: an in vitro study.